 The Parent Company has filed its Zakat returns for all years up to December 31, 2021 and settled its zakat liabilities accordingly.
-Furthermore, the company has filed its Withholding tax (WHT) returns till May 2022 and settled its WHT liabilities accordingly.
-During the year ended 31 December 2021, the Zakat, Tax and Customs Authority (ZATCA) issued a final assessment for the years from 31 December 2015 till 31 December 2018.
+Furthermore, the company has filed its Withholding tax (WHT) returns till September 2022 and settled its WHT liabilities accordingly.

+The Zakat, Tax and Customs Authority (ZATCA) had issued a final assessment up to the year 2020.